 By TERRY A. SIMONSON

-Terry A. Simonson serves as Director of Development and Governmental Affairs and Public Information Officer for Tulsa County.
+Terry A. Simonson is Director of Development and Governmental Affairs for Tulsa County.